UC-Davis-molecular-computing/scadnano/README.md

 Each strand also has a *color* and a Boolean field *is_scaffold*.
 DNA origami designs have at least one strand that is a scaffold (but can have more than one), and a non-DNA-origami design is simply one in which every strand has *is_scaffold* = false.
 Unlike cadnano, a scaffold strand can have either direction on any helix.
+When there is at least one scaffold, all non-scaffold strands are called *staples*.
+The general idea behind DNA origami is that every staple strand binds only to a scaffold, never to another staple.
+(Neither does any scaffold bind to another scaffold or itself.)
+See the [(very readable) original paper](https://www.nature.com/articles/nature04586) for more details about how to design DNA origami.

 A strand can have an optional DNA sequence.
 Of course, since the whole point of this software is to help design DNA structures, at some point a DNA sequence should be assigned to some of the strands.